 Part 4/4 - Deploying Openshift/OKD 4.5 on Proxmox VE Homelab

-This is the last part of 4-part series on Running Openshift at Home.
+This is the last part of a 4-part series on Running Openshift at Home.
 Some information here will have some references to the previous part of the series.
 Please find the links below for the previous posts.

 Openshift has 2 types of installation.
-The IPI, which is the fully automated deployment over some known cloud providers such as AWS, Azure and GCP.
+The IPI, which is the fully automated deployment over known cloud providers such as AWS, Azure and GCP.
 On the other hand, UPI or user-provisioned infrastructure is a partially automated process which we will talk about here.

 For a 5-node Openshift/OKD cluster you will need to spin up 6x Fedora Core OS VMs, and 1x Centos 8, assuming you have a physical router and an external DNS server.
-Otherwise you may also run your router and DNS server in a VM.
+Otherwise, you may also run your router and DNS server in a VM.
 But this will eat up even more RAM on your host.

 Start by creating the following VMs in Proxmox VE as detailed in the following sections and take note of their MAC addresses after creation.
 We will use the table below as a reference for VM creation and DHCP address reservation configuration.